 LTTs will complete all MCH and LEND competencies listed in the ILP located in Form A. Your ILP will be submitted with your portfolio at the end of the year.
-If you are an MTT, you will develop a modified ILP with the LEND Director (bruder@uchc.edu), and complete those competencies which will be submitted in a portfolio at the end of the year.

 Weekly Seminars

 Seminars are held every Friday from 8:30-4:30.
 The topics covered in seminars will be built upon by other LEND activities, as described below.
 Attendance is mandatory for Long-Term and Medium-Term Trainees.
 If you are unable to make a seminar please discuss this ahead of time with the LEND Director (bruder@uchc.edu). (see Form C for the LEND Seminar Objectives).